dream-faster/fold/README.md

 <br/>

-## Drift solves the following problems:
+## Fold solves the following problems:

 - Time series are often evaluated on single or multiple (finite) train-test splits.
 This is a source of grave mistakes.<br/>
-**→ drift allows to simulate and evaluate your models like they would have performed, in reality/when deployed.**
+**→ fold allows to simulate and evaluate your models like they would have performed, in reality/when deployed.**

 - Complex models are hard to create and manage<br/>
-**→ Drift supports easy composite model creation**
+**→ Fold supports easy composite model creation**

 - Too many dependencies and an either you use-all-or-none-of-it approach<br/>
-**→ Drift has very few hard dependencies (only pandas, numpy, tqdm and scikit-learn).
+**→ Fold has very few hard dependencies (only pandas, numpy, tqdm and scikit-learn).
 It supports scikit-learn Pipelines by default (coming soon).
 It's main aim is to be as simple and few lines as possible.**

-- Works well with industry standard libraries as well as with Myalo's other open source toolkits (eg.: [Krisi evaluation](https://github.com/dream-faster/krisi) or [Drift Models]([h](https://github.com/dream-faster/drift-models))<br/>
+- Works well with industry standard libraries as well as with Myalo's other open source toolkits (eg.: [Krisi evaluation](https://github.com/dream-faster/krisi) or [Fold Models]([h](https://github.com/dream-faster/fold-models))<br/>
 **→ Don't need to choose between `sktime`, `darts` or `statsforecast` models.
 We will or already support them all (coming soon)**

 - Most of the time series libraries don't support distributed computing at all.<br/>
-**→ Drift was built with distributed computing in mind.
+**→ Fold was built with distributed computing in mind.
 Your pipeline is automatically parallelized wherever it can be (coming soon)**

 - Easy to deploy.<br/>
 **→ Don't stop at training models. (coming soon)**